 How does student loan forgiveness affect your payment history?

-One misconception about loan forgiveness is that people think their payment history will also disappear once their student loans are forgiven.
+One misconception about loan forgiveness is that people think their payment history will disappear once their student loans are forgiven.
 The contrary is true.
 Your payment history reflects your loan payment behavior over the years.
 So, if you made your payments on time, these activities would remain even if your loans were forgiven.

 Student loan forgiveness can lower the age of your active credit history

-Both the FICO score and Vantage score treat the age of your credit as an important factor in your credit score calculations.
-When a credit account such as a student loan or credit card is closed, your credit score goes lower temporarily due to shortening your active credit history.
+The FICO and VantageScore models use the age of your credit when calculating your credit score.
+When an old credit account, such as a student loan or credit card, is closed, your credit score decreases temporarily.

 How does student loan forgiveness affect your finances?